bushidocodes/k-and-r/chapter-1/notes.md

+Primitives are Characters, Integers, Floats
+Pointers, Arrays, Structures, and Unions

 A sequence of characters in double quotes is a character string or string constant

 Text I/O is dealt with a streams of characters